istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

 1. Download the [latest version of Istio](/docs/setup/getting-started/#download) (v1.21.0 or later) with Alpha support for ambient mode.

-1. If you don’t have a Kubernetes cluster, you can deploy one locally using `kind` with the following command:
+1. For this guide, we will deploy a new local `kind` cluster with the following command:

     {{< text syntax=bash snip_id=none >}}
     $ kind create cluster --config=- <<EOF